XenonLog01/MLog-Subroutine-Protocol/Logic_protocol.md

  * Should sit in loop until activated.
  * Once it's task is finished, it should clear the cell (except for outputs), and resume looping.
- * On finish, it should also reset the cell at adress {0}, causing it to loop again.
+ * On finish, it should also reset the cell at address {0}, causing it to loop again.

 ## Code: